meds-uet/AHB-Bus/docs/index.md

 - It allows only one burst from one master in a single request.

+## Slave Module

+This module implements a wrapper for a slave device, providing a standardized interface to the AHB bus.
+The module maps the input and output signals to the selected slave, allowing for easy integration with the rest of the system.

+### Features

+* Provides a standardized interface to the AHB bus
+* Maps input and output signals to the selected slave
+* Supports a single slave device

 ## Bus

 The bus sits between the masters and slaves, responsible for connecting the correct master to the correct slave.
 This is the shared resource whose access is granted by the arbiter.
 This contains the interconnect, decoder and the arbiter.